AdoDragicevic/AdoDragicevic/README.md

 My professional background is dynamic...

 After graduating with Masters Degree in Law, I specialized in Data Protection and Cyber-Security.
-My career advanced exceptionally well, including being appointed as the Data Protection Officer, and working in the European Commission (Brussels).
+My career advanced exceptionally well, including working as the Data Protection Officer, and working for the European Union (European Commission; Brussels).

-However, here was a problem.
-I was never interested in law.
+However, I was never fully interested in law.
 Not wanting to spend 40 years, 8 h/day, working in an area I'm not passionate about, I decided to change.

 IT was always close to my heart.
-That was the reason I specialized in the legal areas mentioned above.
-I made a few websites in WP during Uni, and played with HTML, CSS and JS since 2015.
-It was a hobby I dedicated increasing amounts of time to.
-I remember learning about prototypal inheritance in JS, coding until 4AM, dreaming about optimizations, and waking up at 7 to continue refactoring my code.
-Then it dawned on me, "This doesn't make sense.
-This isn't a hoby, I should make this my career."
+That's the reason I specialized in the legal areas mentioned above.
+I made a few websites during Uni, and played with WP, HTML, CSS and JS since 2015.
+It was a hobby I dedicated increasing amount of time to.
+I remember learning about prototypal inheritance in JS, coding until 4AM, dreaming about classes, and waking up at 7 to continue refactoring the code.
+Then, it dawned on me, "This doesn't make sense.
+This isn't a hoby, this should be my career."

 In 2020 I made the big change.
 My parents wanted to kill me!
-However, it is one of the best decisions in my life, and I never looked back.
-I started working as a web developer / designer, and decided to specialize in frontend development.
+However, it was one of the best decisions in my life.
+I never looked back.
+I started working as a web developer / designer, and decided to specialize in frontend.

-I am extremelly happy to be working in an area I actually love and where I trully enjoy what I'm doing!
+I am extremelly happy to be working in an area I actually love, and where I trully enjoy my work!